devdeliw/website/content/posts/nasa_derive_3.md

 $$

-The energy splitting due to the Zero Field $\hat{H}\_{ZFS}$ is analogously also 2D.
-We now wish to replace this two-level spatial+spin system with a pure spin Hamiltonian that reproduces the same energy shift between singlet and triplet.
+The energy splitting due to the Zero Field $\hat{H}\_{ZFS}$ is analogously also
+$2D$.
+We now wish to replace this two-level spatial + spin system with a pure spin Hamiltonian that reproduces the same energy shift between singlet and triplet.

 ### Exchange Operator